Order Characteristics and Rules for Making Trades

 Modification of a pending order implies the possibility to change the defined values of open prices of the pending order and its stop orders.

-The limitation related to the position of the pending order to be modified is calculated on the basis of the correct market price of modifying the pending order into the market one.
+is calculated on the basis of the correct market price of modifying the pending order into the market one.

 The limitation related to the position of stop orders of a pending order is calculated on the basis of the requested open price of the pending order and has no relation to market prices.